 A Platform for Education.

 The dock can host visitors to get a first hand look at the habitat units and numerous species that have been returning to Newtown Creek.
-NCA partners with the North Brooklyn Boat Club to bring folks to the dock via canoe.
-For more information on seeing the dock in person, contact program manager Willis Elkins – welkins (at) newtowncreekalliance (dot) org.
+In partnership with the North Brooklyn Boat Club, NCA can bring people to the dock via canoe as well.
+For more information on seeing the dock in person, email us!

 Use Eco-Friendly Materials.